lorocks/LPD-for-RPi/README.md

 # LPD-for-RPi

+This is a Project to perform License Plate Detection with inference being performed on a Raspberry Pi 3B.
+The RPi detects License Plates using ML and sends inferred frames to a backend server for analysis.

+The RPi is connected to an Arduino which acts as steering for the motor, based on inferred data.

-All three folders contian the testing code for each specific model
+Three methods of inference on a RPi have been posted All three folders contain the testing code for each specific model

 The final chosen inference method is ONNX
 The script is located in the ONNX folder

 # To use Inference in RPi, ML Activation
+<u>Inference with Arduino</u>
 The 'serial_object_detection.py' script is to be used with an Arduino connected to the RPi

+<u>Inference without Arduino</u>
 The 'final_object_detection.py' script is the ML Activation method to be used without the Arduino